Skip to content

 Time to Complete: 25-30 minutes

-• Analyze the differences between package managers (apt, brew, dnf) to determine the right tool for a given operating system
+• Compare package managers such as apt, brew, and dnf so you can choose the right tool for a given operating system.

-• Evaluate the security and stability implications of updating or removing packages in a system
+• Evaluate the security and stability implications of updating or removing packages on a development machine or server.

-• Diagnose dependency requirements by extracting information about installed packages
+• Diagnose dependency requirements by extracting package metadata about installed software and its supporting libraries.

 print("Hello, World!")